Gogis0/chordless-graphs-generator/README.md

 ### gen.cpp

 This program requires [nauty](http://pallini.di.uniroma1.it/index.html).
-It has been built using the version 26r7, byt newer versions will hopefully be compatible.
+It has been built using version *26r7*, but newer versions will hopefully be compatible.

 Compile as `g++ gen.cpp nauty26r7/nauty.a`.